 Chania is a city on the northwest coast of the Greek island of Crete.
 It’s known for its 14th-century Venetian harbor, narrow streets and waterfront restaurants.

-The main purpose for this trip was a bachelorettes night.
-We were a group of 5 girls who decided to visit Chania at the end of May just to relax and have fun before the wedding.
+I have visited Chania 3 times.
+From where I live the distance is very short and the price is quite cheap!
 We got a direct Ryanair flight to Chania from Paphos which cost us around 65 Euros return.
-If you’re a group it’s worth taking a taxi to the center which is around 15 EUR or take the bus which is around 2 EUR.
+When you arrive at Chania airport, if you’re a group it’s worth taking a taxi to the center which is around 15 EUR or take the bus which is around 2 EUR.

 Eat & Drink

 Every morning we had breakfast in Aroma at the old port.
 You can get a coffee and a ham & cheese sandwich for 3-4 EUR.
 The best food we had in Chania was at Tamam and Ta Chalkina.
 We visited Tamam, near the old port, during lunchtime.
 I would totally recommend you to go there if you are in Chania and have the Tamam salad and the Iranian rice, awesome tastes.
 Both restaurants provide you with a nice atmosphere and great food.

 Some other places we visited for food & drink include:

 - 63 Mezedoscholeion (AMAZING FOOD)

 - Barρακί (amazing place for dinner, good food)